 Alethea Black was born in Boston and graduated from Harvard College in 1991.
 Her father was a mathematician, and for a long time she believed her name, the Greek word for truth, was his way of tipping his cap to the idea of absolutes.
 Then one day her mother overheard her and said, “No, we got your name from a TV show.”
 (Judd, for the Defense.)

-Her debut collection of short stories, I Knew You'd Be Lovely (Broadway Books/Random House), was chosen as a Barnes & Noble Discover Great New Writers pick and was an Oprah.com Book of the Week.
-Black lives with Zoë in Dutchess County, NY.
+Her debut collection of short stories, I Knew You'd Be Lovely (Broadway Books, July 2011), is in its seventh printing and was chosen as a Barnes & Noble Discover Great New Writers pick and an Oprah.com Book of the Week.
+A three-time MOTH StorySLAM winner, Black lives with Josie Baker and Lightnin' Hopkins in Dutchess County, NY.

 Sample stories from the collection here and here.